Making Plans for the Future Care of Your Children

 Making someone a legal guardian of your children requires a court hearing.
 At the hearing, you will need to explain to the judge why you want someone else to take care of your children.
 The person you want to name the guardian is called the designated guardian.

-The designated guardian must also appear in court and demonstrate that he or she is a person over 18 years old and has never had a felony conviction.
-The court will investigate the designated guardian to see if he or she is qualified to provide care for the children.
-The court will legally recognize the guardian of your children once the court is convinced that the guardian you selected is qualified and that having a guardian is in the best interest of the children.
+The designated guardian must also appear in court and show that he or she is a person over 18 years old and has never had a felony conviction.
+The court will look into the designated guardian to see if he or she is qualified to provide care for the children.
+The court will legally recognize the guardian of your children once the court is convinced that the guardian you chose is qualified and that having a guardian is in the best interest of the children.

 In making these arrangements, you must understand that both parents may have parental rights to care for the children, even if one parent has never been involved in the children's life.
 If you believe that your children's other parent would not provide good care for them, you obtain a court hearing to testify why your selected guardian would be a better caregiver than the other parent.
 The court can make the legal decision, based on the evidence, as to which person would make a better guardian.